okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 In this example, we define a function in the `methods` object of Vue, which simply capitalizes the `color` variable from before.
-We then use the `v-on:click` attribute on out input tag to tell Vue that when the button is clicked, it should run that method.
+We then use the `v-on:click` attribute on our input tag to tell Vue that when the button is clicked, it should run that method.

-Pretty straight-forward, right?
+Pretty straightforward, right?

 ## Build a Cryptocurrency Comparison Website with Vue